liuyuzhangolvz/DBpedia98K/README.md

 # DBpedia98K

-DBpedia98K consisting of 98,022 entities, 294 relations and 596,797 triples is built by the following steps:
+DBpedia98K consists of 98,022 entities, 294 relations, 596,797 triples and 91 entity types.
+It was built by the following steps:
 </br>
 (1) Randomly select some relational triples from DBpedia.
 </br>